Wander Franco Player Props: Rays vs. Astros

-On Tuesday, Wander Franco (.395 slugging percentage in past 10 games, with no homers) and the Tampa Bay Rays face the Houston Astros, whose starting pitcher will be Luis Garcia.
-First pitch is at 6:40 PM ET.
+The Tampa Bay Rays, including Wander Franco (.436 slugging percentage in past 10 games, including zero homers), battle starter Hunter Brown and the Houston Astros at Tropicana Field, Wednesday at 6:40 PM ET.

-In his last game, he racked up two extra-base hits (4-for-5 with two doubles and an RBI) against the Astros.
+In his previous game, he went 1-for-4 with a double against the Astros.

 Wander Franco Game Info & Props vs. the Astros